Robaire/MAPLE/README.md

 - `uv sync`: Install dependencies
 - `uvx pre-commit install`: Install [pre-commit](https://pre-commit.com/) git hooks

+FastSAM requires model weights that are too large to be stored on GitHub.
+Download the weights using `uv run ./scripts/fastsam_checkpoint.py`.
+This will place the weights in the correct location.

 # Optional Setup
 If using [Visual Studio Code](https://code.visualstudio.com/) the following extensions are recommended:
 [python](https://marketplace.visualstudio.com/items?itemName=ms-python.python),